| ||Format||Pages||Price|| |

 Significance and Use

-Five methods have evolved because of differences in the practice of using visual standards and guides throughout the world, and the method of surface preparation employed.
+4.2 Five methods have evolved because of differences in the practice of using visual standards and guides throughout the world, and the method of surface preparation employed.
 In Europe, the visual standards (Method A) are used as the primary means of assessing the degree of cleaning.
 In the US, the SSPC written definitions take precedence with the visual guides and reference photographs used as a supplement.
 The visual guides and reference photographs of Methods B, C, and D conform to the SSPC written definitions.
-There are no written definitions for Method E, however, the visual guide for Method E does not contain a complete set of pictorials corresponding to each surface cleanliness definition.
+There are written definitions for Method E, however, the visual guide for Method E does not contain a complete set of pictorials corresponding to each surface cleanliness definition.

-1.1 The visual surface preparation standards consist of a series of color prints available as separate publications.
+1.1 The visual surface preparation guides and standards consist of a series of color prints available as separate publications.
 Five different sets of photographs are described in this standard, designated as Method A (ISO/Swedish Standard) and Methods B through E (SSPC Guides and Reference Photographs).
 The methods differ in the depiction of the initial surface, in the definition and depiction of the cleaning conditions, and in the number of cleaning methods included.
-Because of these differences, the specifier should state which method to use.
+Because of these differences, the specifier should state which guide to use.

 ICS Number Code 87.020 (Paint coating processes)